Rapporter/rapport/_includes/writing-custom-template.md

 *foo.bar | numeric[1,6] | Numeric variable | A set of up to 6 numeric variables
 {% endhighlight %}

 As you can see, it contains four distinct blocks delimited with `|` (pipe) character.
-Parser first trims all whitespaces from both ends, and extracts the value from a given block.
+Parser first trims all excessive spaces from both ends, and extracts the value from a given block.
 The first block is reserved for input name (`*` indicates a required input), second block holds input type specification (in this case, with input limits), while third and fourth block contain label and description, respectively.

 ###### Required Inputs